nayere6342/sep11-freedom-project/blog/entry04.md

 ## Intro:

 At the time of me writing this fourth blog entry, it's probably one of the must complexed I haved done so far in this freedom project.
 That's why I started tinkering with kaboom.js again.
 This code is a sample of what I'm doing right now in SEP.
+That's what I'm doing as of now.
+It might seen conplex at first.
+But I got the hang of it when I started tinkering.

 ## Code Presentation:

 ```JS
 ```

+### Design Process:

+### **_Challenges / Takeaways:_**

+*
+*
+*

 ---